 - 1. Risk Management Division part of Finance and Administration - 2.
 Tracy Flynn, Chief, is a licensed risk manager with over 27 years of claims experience - 3.
-Chief of Risk is the "Risk Officer" and granted settlement authority by the Ordinance Code; OGC does not have settlement authority - 4.
+Chief of Risk is granted settlement authority by the Ordinance Code; OGC does not have settlement authority - 4.
 Various City officials are required by the Ordinance Code to concur with our Risk Officer's settlement recommendations in order for them to be final: OGC attorney, General Counsel, Finance Director, Finance Chair, and the Mayor - 5.
 The Risk Division has a team of 38 risk professionals who manage the hundreds of claims filed every year - 6.
-Attachments: Listing of FY23 claims and amounts paid, by entity/agency for general liability and worker's compensation
+Attachment: Listing of FY23 claims and amounts paid, by entity/agency for general liability